All links go directly to official Springdale, Ohio government websites.

 Jail & Inmate Records

-The Hamilton County Justice Center serves as the primary jail facility for Hamilton County.
+The Hamilton County Justice Center is the primary jail facility for Hamilton County.
 Anyone arrested within county boundaries goes through booking there, where staff collect fingerprints, photographs, and personal information.
 The public can search for current inmates by name through an online lookup tool on the Sheriff's Office website.
 Visitation at the facility requires advance scheduling, and visitors must follow strict guidelines covering both conduct and dress code.
 Ohio law permits cash, surety, or property bonds for release.

 Arrest Records